ExerAptoideME/python-exercise/README.md

-# python-exercise - atocomplete with Trie
+# python-exercise - autocomplete with Trie

 ## Summary
 The present code represents a simple webAPI based on the Flask web framework that reports a list of strings from a list based on the initial characters of a string.